-LSSN, a nonprofit group, has provided compassionate human services to low-income seniors, individuals and families in Southern Nevada for more than 22 years.
-During the COVID-19- triggered business shutdowns earlier this year, LSSN kept local at-risk families fed by supplying them with hundreds of emergency food boxes packed with dry foods, canned goods, meats, bread, vegetables and fruit.
+LSSN, a nonprofit group, has provided compassionate human services to low-income seniors, individuals and families in Southern Nevada for more than 23 years.
+Over the past two years of COVID-19 Pandemic, LSSN has kept at-risk families fed by supplying them with hundreds of emergency food boxes, packed with dry foods, canned goods, meats, bread, vegetables and fruit.

 On the morning of Nov.
-16, Mountain View Lutheran students will walk through neighborhoods, leaving bags on doorsteps for residents to fill with food.
+15, Mountain View Lutheran students walked through neighborhoods, leaving bags on doorsteps for residents to fill with food.
 The students will go back to their neighborhoods the morning of Nov.
-19 to collect the bags.
+18 to collect the bags.
 Student teams will receive a point for each food item they collect.
 The winning team gets bragging rights and, more importantly, the satisfaction of a good deed done.

-The general public can join the food drive by dropping off food in bins at the school, 9550 W Cheyenne Ave or at LSSN, 4323 Boulder Hwy.
+The general public can join the food drive by dropping off food in bins at the school, from Monday, Nov 15 to Wednesday, Nov.
+17, between the hours of 8:30 a.m. to 4 p.m., 9550 W Cheyenne Ave.

-The annual Thanksgiving Scavenger Hunt was created by MVLS Preschool Director Donna Einspahr, who said the students have enjoyed helping their neighbors and are particularly glad to do so now, when the pandemic has made the need more acute.
+The annual Thanksgiving Scavenger Hunt was created by MVLS Preschool Director Donna Einspahr, who said the students have enjoyed helping their neighbors and are particularly glad to do so now, during this time of year when maybe some cupboards are bare.

-In previous years, the school has received 150 to 200 food donations to offer Thanksgiving to struggling families.
-Due to the COVID pandemic, this year’s goal is to stock LSSN’s pantry as the need for food is considerable higher than pre-COVID.
+Last year alone the school received around 1800 food item donations to offer Thanksgiving to struggling families.
+This year’s goal is to LSSN’s pantry as the need for food is considerably higher than pre-COVID.

 “We have been serving hundreds of families every single week since the beginning of the pandemic.
 As the holidays approach, more families in need will be looking to agencies like LSSN for help than previous years,” said Armena Mkhitaryan, executive director, Lutheran Social Services of Nevada.
 “We want to support as many families as we can, and we are thankful for the students at Mountain View Lutheran School and their neighboring community for their support.”